cocotb/cocotb/documentation/source/building.rst

     You can also use the :class:`cocotb.hook` decorator to mark a function to be run before test code.

     .. deprecated:: 1.5
-        :class:`cocotb.hook` has been deprecated and this variable is no longer used.
+        :class:`cocotb.hook` is deprecated, and in the future this variable will be ignored.

 Scheduler